 When using drones, the only cost encumbered by the city or recovery entity is the time and services of the pilot.
 Also, multiple drones can be flown at the same time by multiple pilots instead of being reliant on just one pilot or one plane.

 Drones also allow researchers to take time-lapse measurements of areas to study how quickly and efficiently the debris is being removed and how quickly the region can recover after a month, six months, a year or longer.
 All in all, it's a method of debris measurement that is immensely more cost-effective and efficient than using word of mouth from the ground and manned aircraft in the sky.

-“We already had connections with emergency and disaster managers,” Dannemiller said.
-“All we had to do was figure out what the right region was to fly.
+"We already had connections with emergency and disaster managers,” Dannemiller said.
+"All we had to do was figure out what the right region was to fly.
 We decided on three different cities.
-We went down and drove the areas to determine which one of the three was the best.”
+We went down there and drove the areas to determine which one of the three was the best.”

 "That is one of the things that is really surprising and welcoming after most disasters,” Dannemiller said.
 "If you show you are generally there to help, to make things better, people are very accommodating, open, and even willing to help us gather what we need so we can let them get back to the business of putting their lives back together.”

 The researchers also flew temporary landfills where removal companies dump debris in order to build baselines for comparison.
 Removal companies base their charges to cities on debris volumes and the number of days it takes to remove those volumes.
 This information is then provided to the cities with little to no verification from any other entity.
 Drones can fly all of those sites in a single day and provide volumetric estimates – usually about 12,000-15,000 cubic meters, to within 20 cubic meters.

 "So, now we can look at the errors associated with the qualitative approach, provide a sampling based quantitative alternative, and the city can decide what they want to do to maximize their recovery efforts, per dollar,” Dannemiller said.